sbchengyiwei/Vicky_Blog/Monotone Stack/Monotone Stack.md

                   stack.push(i);
               }
           }
-          //3.Find the longest upward slope(connect two points, if the slope is positive, then its a upward slope) int res = 0;
+          //3.Find the longest upward slope(connect two points, if the slope is positive, then its an upward slope) int res = 0;
           for(int i=len;i>0;i--){
               while(!stack.isEmpty() && tired[i] > tired[stack.peek()]){